Illinois. (ECWd) –

 As we have said for years, a public official can come out of a closed session and share everything that went on in that meeting with anyone they wish.

 What they cannot do, and is built into the Open Meetings Act (Sec 2.06(e) and (f)), is release actual copies of closed session meeting minutes or closed session records without a vote of the public body to release them to the public.

-Other than actual minutes and records, any person in a closed meeting can come out and tell everyone exactly what was side, and who said it - and there is nothing the public body can do to stop them.
+Other than actual minutes and records, any person in a closed meeting can come out and tell everyone exactly what was said, and who said it – and there is nothing the public body can do to stop them.

 Don’t take our word for it!
 Read what the Illinois Appellate Court’s position on this is.

 “There is nothing in the Act that provides a cause of action against a public body for disclosing information from a closed meeting.” (read page 9, paragraph 609 of this Illinois Appellate Case)

 Also confirming the above, is a Q and A from IPO, which states (emphasis ours):

 “Q: What can the library board do if someone is “leaking” information from a closed meeting?

 A: This is a particularly vexing problem for library boards suffering from internal dissent.
 The Illinois Attorney General has given the opinion that boards do not have the right to sanction members who reveal what went on at a closed meeting.
 Therefore, there is not much you can do about such a situation.
 On the other hand, a board cannot be sued by someone who claims to have been injured by disclosure of information from a closed meeting.
 The Illinois Appellate Court has held that there is nothing in the Act that provides a cause of action against a public body for disclosure of information from a closed meeting.
 Swanson v.
 Board of Police Commissioners.
 197 Ill.
 App.3d 592 (Dist.1990).”